Laureation 2017 [Part 1 of My Bluegrass Trilogy]

 Like wearing Harley stuff when you don't own a bike.

-As I enter into those hallowed halls,
+I enter into historic hallowed halls.

 The usher points upstairs, assuming my destination.